dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 <Tabs groupId="config-types">
   <TabItem value="flat-config" label="Flat config">
     <h4> This config style will work with ESLint 8 and above. </h4>
-    Then, place an `eslint.config.js` file similar to the following in your project directory.
+    Place an `eslint.config.js` file similar to the following in your project directory.

     ```js
     const { FlatCompat } = require("@eslint/eslintrc");